toggenation/IPv6/README.md

 This is me trying to get a handle on IPv6.

-The aim is to try and understand which bits are getting flipped and how changing prefixes can effect the subnet addressing
+The aim is to try and understand which bits are getting flipped and how changing prefixes and hextet values can effect the subnet addressing

 # Install